tmont/crystalis-randomizer-tracker/README.md

 ![usage gif](./docs/crystalis-tracker-usage.gif)

+Note that the [latest](https://crystalisrandomizer.com/latest) version of the randomizer is not compatible with this tracker, as it adds new item locations.

 ## Alternatives
 I didn't realize there was already one built into the randomizer website [here](https://crystalisrandomizer.com/track).
 Once you set all the flags